jpratt-mru/1501.a1.marking.script/jpratt/README.txt

 After completion, you should have a directory called student-results, filled with subdirectories for each student bluej directory, with the feature and sonarlint reports in each.

+NOTES TO SELF [Aug 10, 2019]
+- since we don't want to style/bug check tests, you'll want to copy over src files, do code analysis on them (and Spotbugs will require a javac here), and THEN do the unit testing